Azure/ADX-in-a-Day-Lab2/README.md

 #### Challenge 6, Task 1: .show/diagnostic logs/Insights
 Control commands are requests to the service to retrieve information that is not necessarily data in the database tables, or to modify the service state, etc. In addition, they can be used to manage Azure Data Explorer.
 The first character of the KQL text determines if the request is a control command or a query.
-Control commands must start with the dot (.) character, and no query may start by that character. <br><br>
+Control commands must start with the dot (.) character, and no query may start with that character. <br><br>
 [Management (control commands) overview](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/)

 - The _‘.show queries’_ command returns a list of queries that have reached a final state, and that the user invoking the command has access to see.
 - The _‘.show commands'_ command returns a table of the admin commands that have reached a final state.
-The TotalCpu columns  is the value of the total CPU clock time (User mode + Kernel mode) consumed by this command.
+The TotalCpu column is the value of the total CPU clock time (User mode + Kernel mode) consumed by this command.
 - The _'.show journal'_ command returns a table that contains information about metadata operations that are done on the Azure Data Explorer database.
 The metadata operations can result from a control command that a user executed, or internal control commands that the system executed, such as drop extents by retention
 - The '.show tables details' command returns  a set that contains the specified table or all tables in the database with a detailed summary of each table's properties.

 ---
 #### Challenge 6, Task 2: Use .show queries 🎓

-As part of an incident investigation, you to find out how many queries were executed in the past 3 hours.
+As part of an incident investigation, you need to find out how many queries were executed in the past 3 hours.
 <br>
-Write a command to count the number queries that you run (use the User column), in the past 3 hours.
+Write a command to count the number of queries that you ran (use the _User_ column), in the past 3 hours.

 Reference:
 [.show queries](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/queries)